Skip to content

 CPR color tiers

-The colored badges on listing tables are relative to the caliber's current market:
+The colored badges on listing tables compare a listing's CPR to the current average for that caliber:

 The average is the mean CPR of all in-stock listings for that caliber at the time of page build.